Kellojo/Glossary/README.md

 ## How can this be setup?

+### For Development
+- Clone this repository
+- Run the bin/install.sh
+- Run the bin/run-local.sh
+- Remove the webapp/Component-preload.js

+### For Production and Development
+- Clone this repository
 - Create a firebae project
-- Configure the firebase settings according to your project in the "/Component.js" file
+- Configure the firebase settings according to your project in the "webapp/Component.js" file
 - In your firebase project choose the Cloud Firestore and setup the following rules for it:

 ```